Traditional martial arts. Traditional values.

 We're a non-profit club and organization that is believes strongly in promoting the benefits of proper karate training.
 Our instructors volunteer their time to teach, and we aim to keep our fees as affordable as possible.

-No long-term commitments: our students pay month to month, so if something changes and a student can't continue to train they haven't invested 6 months of membership fees for nothing!
+No contracts: our students pay month to month, so if something changes and a student can't continue to train they haven't invested 6 months of membership fees for nothing!

 When we can, we try to give back to the community.